SCIInstitute/ShapeWorks/docs/use-cases/segmentation-based/left-atrium.md

-# Left Atrium: SSM from Segmentations
+# Left Atrium: Shape Model from Segmentations

 ## What is the Use Case?